Woodrow Wilson: Professor

 From 1885 to 1888, Wilson taught at Bryn Mawr College, a newly established women's college in Bryn Mawr, Pennsylvania, outside Philadelphia.
 Wilson taught ancient Greek and Roman history, American history, political science, and other subjects.
-At the time, there were only 42 students at the college, nearly all of them too passive for his taste.
-M. Carey Thomas, the dean, was a staunch feminist, and Wilson clashed with her over his contract, resulting in a bitter dispute.
-In 1888, Wilson left Bryn Mawr College and was not given a farewell.
+During this time, Wilson's 1887 journal article "The Study of Administration" was published in Political Science Quarterly.
+It argued that public administration should be considered its own field of study instead of a sub-field of political science, and that administrators should be separate but accountable to political leaders, who in turn are accountable to the people.
+The article is widely considered foundational in the field of public administration, and Wilson is credited as one of the field's founding fathers.
+Wilson's essay was influenced by Georg Wilhelm Friedrich Hegel's treatment of law and the state in Elements of the Philosophy of Right, especially Hegel's picture of how public institutions arise and mediate social conflict.

-Wilson accepted a position at Wesleyan University, an elite undergraduate college for men in Middletown, Connecticut.
+Wilson accepted a position at Wesleyan University, an undergraduate college for men in Middletown, Connecticut.
 He taught graduate courses in political economy and Western history, coached Wesleyan's football team, and founded a debate team.

 In February 1890, with the help of friends, Wilson was appointed Chair of Jurisprudence and Political Economy at the College of New Jersey (the name at the time of Princeton University), at an annual salary of $3,000.
 Wilson quickly earned a reputation at Princeton as a compelling speaker.
 In 1896, Francis Landey Patton announced that College of New Jersey was being renamed Princeton University; an ambitious program of expansion for the university accompanied the name change.
 In the 1896 presidential election, Wilson rejected Democratic nominee William Jennings Bryan as too far to the left and instead supported the conservative "Gold Democrat" nominee, John M. Palmer.
 Wilson's academic reputation continued to grow throughout the 1890s, and he turned down multiple positions elsewhere, including at Johns Hopkins University and the University of Virginia.